How are dental X-rays taken in cats?

 Should I be concerned about excessive radiation?

 No. Veterinarians use only a small amount of radiation to take dental X-rays.
-There are no reports of adverse radiation effects in cats from this very small amount of exposure.
+There are no reports of harmful radiation effects in cats from this level of exposure.